-Standards Services Required of Care Frequency 6 of Care Access, Clinical, and Billing A comprehensive interdisciplinary assessment: 1.
-The assessment shall be conducted in alignment with person-centered planning and practice principles.
-2. The assessment shall include an in-person visit by the prescribing clinician with additional assessments completed by the required interdisciplinary team members, as identified by the prescribing clinician (see Appendix B).
+Standards Services Required of Care Frequency completed by the required interdisciplinary team members, as identified by the prescribing clinician (see Appendix B).
 The in-person assessment should be based on the member's needs and schedule.
 Visits by the required team members do not need to occur at the same time or on the same day.
 3. The assessment shall include a social risk factor screening tool, and the care plan shall reflect and address issues identified in the social risk factor screening tool.
 4. The assessment shall cover domains of care included in the most recent edition of the national Consensus Project Clinical Practice Guidelines.
 5. The assessment shall also include referrals to additional services available to the member based on eligible and need.
 Some of these services may need to be coordinated through the health plan.
-6. Care plan shall be developed based on the assessment.
-Shall be completed on each member receiving palliative care within four (4) weeks of receiving prior approval from the health plan.
+6. Care plan shall be developed based on the assessment. weeks of receiving prior approval from the health plan.
 7 Access, Clinical and Billing A reassessment shall be completed regularly, and the care plan shall be updated based on the outcomes from the reassessment.
 At least every six (6) months, or if there is a condition of condition (e.g. improvement or decline) and a reassessment is appropriate.
 8 Access and Clinical The interdisciplinary team shall provide additional services needed to meet the needs of the members and family/caregiver.
 As needed.